juntylpro1/secure-enterprise/manual-customize.md

 If your tests were successful, you can prepare to onboard your architecture to a private catalog by making sure that your files are in the repository and creating a release.
 For more information, see [Creating a release](/docs/sell?topic=sell-source-repo-setup#create-release).

-## Onboarding to a private catalog
-{: #onboarding-manifest}

-After you have created your deployable architecture, you can choose to onboard to a private catalog by using automation, the console, or CLI.
-By using private catalogs, members of your enterprise are required to use approved architectures that they can deploy by using [projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

-### Using automation to onboard to a private catalog
+## Leveraging automation to share to a private catalog
 {: #included-pipelines}

-The bundle has an `automation` directory that includes a couple of options for starter pipelines.
-These pipelines can be used to automate the lifecycle of your products that you share by using a private catalog on {{site.data.keyword.cloud_notm}}.
+The customization bundle has an `automation` directory that includes a couple of options for starter pipelines.
+These pipelines can be used to automate the lifecycle of your customized products that you share by using a private catalog on {{site.data.keyword.cloud_notm}}.
 This includes managing the onboarding, validation, and sharing of the deployable architecture version to a private catalog. `README` files are included for each pipeline option that provide details on how to leverage it.
 For more information about each one, see [GitHub Actions](https://github.com/features/actions){: external} and [Creating a toolchain](https://cloud.ibm.com/devops/setup/deploy?repository=https%3A%2F%2Fus-east.git.cloud.ibm.com%2Fopen-toolchain%2Fiac-compliance-ci-toolchain&env_id=ibm:yp:us-east){: external}.

-### Using the console or CLI to onboard to a private catalog
+### Using the console to onboard to a private catalog
+{: #customize-onboard-private-catalog}

+If you'd like to use the console to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da) for step-by-step guidance.

+## Next steps
 {: #customize-next}

-If you'd like to use the console or CLI to onboard your deployable architecture, see [onboarding your deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da) for step-by-step guidance.
+The scripts that are provided in the customization bundle help you to automate the onboarding process to a private catalog for sharing your product with other users.
+However, if you'd like to use the console or CLI to onboard your deployable architecture, see [onboarding your customized deployable architecture to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da) for step-by-step guidance.
+By using private catalogs, members of your enterprise are required to use approved architectures that they can deploy by using [projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).